 Emotional Intelligence in a Relationship

 There are always two emotional poles in a relationship - he and she.
 Since childhood, girls and boys have different emotional worlds that form as they grow.
 This also affects what the spouses expect from the relationship.
 Men always want to talk exclusively about "business", and women in every conversation try to find an emotional link.
 In other words: men do not realize the importance of emotional strategies for the preservation of marriage.
 And one more difference.
-Men tend to look at relationships and marriage through rose-colored glasses, and women, on the contrary, focus on difficulties and problems.
+Men tend to look at relationships and marriage through rose-colored glasses, and women, especially russian women, on the contrary, focus on difficulties and problems.

 What to do, how to create a joint, healthy, emotional reality?
 Developing emotional intelligence may help you.